trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 :::tip Alternatively, if the destination chain is the same as the source chain, the DAO can create a FeeGrant for the `destination_chain_ica_address`.
 :::

-### Setting permissions
+#### Setting permissions

 Alternatively, you can create a FeeGrant for the `destination_chain_ica_address` when the DAO is present on destination chain.
 You can also allow the ICA address to execute transactions for the DAO using `AuthZ`.
 [Here](https://blog.cosmos.network/secret-powers-what-are-the-authz-and-fee-grant-modules-c57d0e808794) is an article explaining the power of both `FeeGrant` and `AuthZ`.

-Doing this locally on Juno would look like the following:
+Initiating a trigger for the first time locally on Juno can be done as follows:

- 1. Message 1: Submit AutoTX on Trustless Hub.
-In the memo, `msgs` should contain AuthZ's MsgExec with `MsgExecuteContract`.
+ 1. Proposal 1 Message 1: IC20 token tranfser: Submit AutoTX on Trustless Hub.
+In the `auto_tx` memo, `msgs` should contain AuthZ's MsgExec with `MsgExecuteContract`.
- 2. Message 1: Allow the DAO's JUNO tokens to be used for fees by `destination_chain_ica_address` with a FeeGrant.
+ 2. Proposal 2 Message 1: Allow the DAO's JUNO tokens to be used for fees by `destination_chain_ica_address` with a FeeGrant.
- Message 2: AuthZ grant to execute `MsgExecuteContract`.
+  Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgExecuteContract`.

- For a DAO swapping tokens on a recurring basis on Osmosis, 2 proposals should be made.
+ For a DAO swapping tokens on a recurring basis on Osmosis for the first time, 2 proposals should be made.

- 1. Message 1: Submit AutoTX on Trustless Hub.
-In the memo, `msgs` should contain AuthZ's MsgExec with `MsgSwapExactAmountOut`
+ 1. Proposal 1 Message 1: IC20 token tranfser: Submit AutoTX on Trustless Hub.
+In the `auto_tx` memo, `msgs` should contain AuthZ's MsgExec with `MsgSwapExactAmountOut`
- 2. Message 1: Send OSMO tokens to using `MsgTransfer` to `destination_chain_ica_address`.
+ 2. Proposal 2 Message 1: Send OSMO tokens to using `MsgTransfer` to `destination_chain_ica_address`.
- Message 2: AuthZ grant to execute `MsgSwapExactAmountOut`.
+  Proposal 2 Message 2: AuthZ grant to ICA to execute `MsgSwapExactAmountOut`.

 <!-- FeeGrant typeURL:  `/cosmos.feegrant.v1beta1.Grant`
 AuthZ typeURL: `/cosmos.authz.v1beta1.MsgGrant` -->

+Only one proposal action containing the `auto_tx` memo has to be specified, when the funds and grants are in place from a previous action on that particular Interchain Account.

-Setting up a trigger from a chain to another chain is a lengthy process and difficult to understand for end-users.
-By creating abstractions of the actions in DAODAO, the process can be simplified.
+Setting up a trigger from one chain to another is a lengthy process which may be difficult to understand for end-users.
+The process can be simplified in the future, by creating abstractions of the actions in DAO tooling such as DAODAO.

-## 3. Triggerstriggerportal.zone
+### 3. Managing Triggers

 On [TriggerPørtal](https://triggerportal.zone/), you can view, manage and create triggers.